 The specs on the ProForm Pro 4500 treadmill include:

 UPDATE: The ProForm Pro 4500 has been discontinued and replaced with the all new upgraded PRO Series models.
-Check out the new full lineup from ProForm on the company site for great deals on all the latest machines.
+To find a comparable treadmill check out the new full lineup from ProForm to see which model appeals to you.

 The ProForm Pro 4500 treadmill goes big in all the areas a runner wants: a 20" x 60" 2-ply commercial-grade tread belt, full surface suspension, 1-Touch™ incline buttons that let you change the incline/decline with one touch rather than scrolling through different levels, and the fold up design with a hydraulic lift assist.

 The motor is the core of the 3.8 CHP drive system, which uses high-end components, commercial bearings and brushes, and is backed by a lifetime warranty.
 This is a quiet motor that powers ProForm’s largest and most durable tread belt that can handle a user weight capacity of up to 450 pounds.

 Other features of the ProForm Pro 4500 treadmill include a large fan, iPod music port and speakers, handgrip and wireless heart rate monitoring, and a variety of workout apps.
 The Pro 4500 has a generous 5-year parts warranty with 2 years of in-home service coverage.
 The iFit Live feature ($129 if purchased separately) interacts with downloadable programs and workouts designed by Jillian Michaels and Elisabeth Hasselbeck.

 Other features are Workouts Powered by Google Maps™, World Tour Workouts featuring famous trails and routes, Event Training such as a 5K run as well as a full marathon, and more.
 One note: ProForm has been very attentive to user feedback and reviews, and has improved its customer service in the past two years, although there are still some issues.